 To create an account for the !eDDS you will need to go to https://secure.earshot-distro.ca/sign_in.
-From there you will need to click on “Sign Up MA” in the top right hand corner of the site.
-On the sign up page you will need to fillout the information for your organization.
+From there you will need to click on “Sign Up” in the top right hand corner of the site.
+Depending on if you’re a label/distributor or an independent artist select the appropriate option, then fillout the information to create an account.

 I am, or have an artist that lives outside of Canada.
 Can I upload my/their music?